Travis Jeppesen: Settlers Landing

 In 2023, his novel Settlers Landing was published.
 The culmination of eleven or twelve years of work, the novel, at 836 pages, is Jeppesen's longest book.
-The novel is a parable of twenty-first century colonialism, and features such inventions as a talking dog, dodgy real estate developers, fugitive rap stars, an infinite release opioid manufactured by North Korea, and a lawyer loosely based on Roy Cohn.
+The novel, about a billionaire who buys a private island with the intention of starting his own country, is a parable of twenty-first century colonialism, and features such inventions as a talking dog, dodgy real estate developers, fugitive rap stars, an infinite release opioid manufactured by North Korea, and a lawyer loosely based on Roy Cohn.

 Miles Pflanz, writing for the Whitney Review of New Writing, applauded the novel for its "Tolstoy-televisual detail that gives the novel a naturalistic edge and grounds in the plausible the spectacular excess.
 But the strongest moments hinge on Jeppesen’s talent for dialogue.
 In lengthy passages of it, he brings humane insight into bit characters, dispatching the reader into the nebulous consequences of contemporary anomie.
 If there is a moral vision that elevates Jeppesen’s farce, it’s in these conversations where characters grapple with the meaning of their pain and perseverance before an inevitable crash and burn into catty obscenity.
 Their inabilities to imagine a path out of their respective quagmires lead to schizo neologisms — algorithmic colonialism and necro-phallic accelerationism among them — that propel the plot through dizzying descriptions of Shinjuku sex clubs, harsh noise-rap, and opioid-fueled assault-gun pump frenzy."